rino-dot-com/Guess-the-Number/README.md

 Open the HTML file in a web browser to play the game.

 Type your guess and click submit.
+It'll tell you if your guess is too high or too low.
 The game also keeps track of your win-streak; exciting!